 The Diversifying the Water Portfolio for Agriculture in the Rio Grande Basin, a Coordinated Agriculture Project (CAP), seeks to explore various water management strategies by evaluating the use of alternative technologies to identify the most efficient and cost-effective use of water.

-The Transboundary Water Portal is a data center created by the Texas Water Resources Institute with the purpose to integrate and share data related to transboundary surface water and groundwater resources between Mexico and the United States.
+The Transboundary Water Portal is a data center created by the Texas Water Resources Institute to integrate and share data related to transboundary surface water and groundwater resources between Mexico and the United States.